sudo-which-qp/sandbox_api/ReadMe.md

 ## Usage

 ### Starting the Server
 There are two docker files available: `Dockerfile` and `Dockerfile.dev`.
 On the docker-compose.yml you can change it there for dev or production.
 But you can also run the server with the go command: `go run cmd/api/main.go`. if you don't have docker installed.
+I will recommend you to using `Air` if you want to use docker.
+As `Air` is already installed in the project, you can run the server with the `air` command.

 ```bash
 # Development mode